Do Baby Rabbits Need a Heat Lamp?

 How Baby Rabbits Stay Warm?

 Although mama bunny would do anything to keep her babies warm, the first week is critical because they have minimal fur.
-Fortunately, by day 12, baby rabbits develop a thick coat of hair which enables them to evade most freezing problems.
+Fortunately, by day 12, baby rabbits develop a thick coat of hair that enables them to evade most freezing problems.

 Once born, baby rabbits manage to maintain optimal body temperatures by hanging on their mother’s fur and clinging on their siblings deep hidden in the nests.
 If possible, avoid interfering with this adaptation unless you notice the mother or babies struggling in the cold.